Save Our Heritage

 1985 Aircraft operations begin rising

-1990 Federal Airport Noise and Capacity Act of 1990 eliminates all local regulation of airports in the USA
+1990 Federal Airport Noise and Capacity Act of 1990 eliminates most local regulation of airports in the USA

 1990 Local community opposition forms against various airport expansion proposals, and the lack of input that the communities have into the process

-1996 Mass Port Authority files environmental impact statement over the outcries and outrage of the community, who had no input to it.
-It says that massive expansion of the Airport will have no impact on the communities.
+1996 Mass Port Authority files environmental impact statement that says a massive expansion of the Airport will have no impact on the communities, despite the outcries and outrage of the community, who submitted contrary evidence and findings that were ignored.

 1997 The four towns surrounding Hanscom Field all vote unanimously at their town meetings to protect the surrounding resources and limit the growth of the airport.
 However, they are powerless to affect the situation

 1998 Town officials attempt to work with Massport to put into writing the promises which Massport has made verbally.
-Massport refuses to agree.
+Massport withdraws from the process, citing pressure from the FAA.

 1999 As a result of the process violations in the approval of Shuttle America, the four towns file a lawsuit against Massport and Shuttle America